-This course provides the students with a comprehensive overview of the theoretical underpinnings of social psychology.
-The course explores the practical application of social psychology for solving problems in the real world, primarily through discussions on social problems that relate to relationships and diversity, organizational systems and social functioning (e.g., health, business, sexism, racism, criminal justice, media).
-The course also provides a comprehensive overview of major experiments in the field of applied social psychology, with the aim of encouraging students, within their own public sphere, to investigate and offer explanations to why certain behavior/actions and feelings occur in social contexts.
+This course provides students with a comprehensive overview of the theoretical foundations of social psychology.
+It explores the practical application of social psychology in addressing real-world, problems, focusing on topics such as individual needs, organizational systems, group dynamics, and social norms.
+The course also examines major experiments in applied social psychology, encouraging students to investigate and explain why certain behaviors, actions, and feelings occur within social contexts relevant to their own public sphere.